Can You Eat Poppy Seeds During Pregnancy?

 Is It Healthy to Consume Poppy Seeds During Pregnancy?

 The diet of an expecting woman must be as balanced as possible.
 The meals consumed by pregnant women should be nutritious as they have a significant impact on the child’s development in the womb.
 When a woman considers motherhood, she must consume nutritious and fresh foods.
-Poppy seeds are beneficial for pregnant women as they are high in protein and omega-3 fatty acids.
+So, the question is can pregnant women eat poppy seeds?
+Well, poppy seeds are beneficial for pregnant women as they are high in protein and omega-3 fatty acids.
 A gynecologist may advise a pregnant woman on the frequency and amount of poppy seeds that are safe to consume during pregnancy.

 Benefits of Eating Poppy Seeds During Pregnancy